veekey-amos/veekey-amos/README.md

 - 👋 Hi, I’m @veekey-amos
 - 👀 I’m an IT student.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning python,c,htm,css,java.
 - 📫 Reach me @ veekeyamos@gmail.com
 <!---
 veekey-amos/veekey-amos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.